 The concerts took place again in the Church of St. Peter, as the Abbey of Saint-Michel-de-Cuxa was undergoing reconstruction.
 Istomin divided the programs between the three pianists who were the closest to Casals: Serkin, Horszowski and himself (Haskil was unavailable).
 Out of respect to his two elders, and anxious not to put himself forward while he held the artistic direction, he entrusted them with a few solo piano works and did not play any.
 There was, of course, the complete cycle of Cello Sonatas and Variations, for which the three pianists took turns along with Casals.
 Two violinists shared the complete Violin Sonatas and Trios – Joseph Fuchs and Szymon Goldberg, a fine musician who replaced Grumiaux, who was unable to free himself for this event.
 The only French participation for this 1954 edition was that of the most famous string trio ensemble, the Trio Pasquier.
 All the musicians received the same (very modest) fee.
 French Radio was again present, broadcasting seven of the eight concerts) and brought a significant financial contribution, so that for the first time the festival’s financial results were profitable.
 The atmosphere was full of fervor and enthusiasm.
 A feeling of energy, youth and freshness permeated the entire festival.

 Thanks to the radio broadcasts of the previous festival, the European public arrived in large numbers from all over Europe and French newspapers discovered the festival.
 Bernard Gavoty, the distinguished critic of Le Figaro, apologized to his readers for not having realized this earlier: he had been told that Casals was a mere shadow of himself and that it would be better if he relied upon his memories of past concerts or listened to his old recordings.
 Here is what he reported when he came to Prades: “Time acts on Casals as it does on a great wine: it exalts it by making it even simpler.
-Absolutely intact instrumental capacities; Carthusian simplicity; virility of accents, a unique way of establishing the climaxes by making them wait a little, a sound that is not very powerful but sovereign; imperious softness, inexorable; rhythms as natural as the beating of the heart… It is better than beautiful, it is true.”
+Absolutely intact instrumental capacities; Carthusian simplicity; virility of accents, a unique way of establishing the climaxes by making them wait a little, a sound that is not very powerful but sovereign; imperious softness, inexorable; rhythms as natural as the beating of the heart… It is better than beautiful, it is real.”
 There were few Americans, but some great European figures were present, including Queen Elisabeth of Belgium and Marie José of Italy, Prince Pierre and Prince Rainier of Monaco, and President Auriol (who had just completed his term of office).
 Many musicians had also come, a bit in the sense of a pilgrimage.
 To Istomin, Gieseking’s discrete presence when Serkin played two sonatas with Casals and the Sonata Opus 109 seemed to be a kind of declaration of allegiance, respect, and even a form of repentance.

 The 1955 Festival

 Once again, the festival was a huge success.
 On August 7, 1955, The New York Times published an important article by Paul Moor, entitled Casals in Prades and subtitled “The cellist, now 78 years old, remains a unique symbol, both as a man and as a musician”.
 Moor reported the great enthusiasm of the public: nearly all the concerts were sold out.
 He expressed his immense admiration for Casals who, after the ordeal of Mrs. Capdevila’s illness and death, had been able to recover an incredible strength and dynamism.
-Moor also implied that the 1956 festival was already in preparation and that the project was very ambitious: to bring together an orchestra and a choir to celebrate the bicentenary of Mozart’s birth, and to to give Casals the opportunity to realize his dream of conducting the St Matthew Passion.
+Moor also implied that the 1956 festival was already in preparation and that the project was very ambitious: to bring together an orchestra and a choir to celebrate the bicentenary of Mozart’s birth, and to give Casals the opportunity to realize his dream of conducting the St Matthew Passion.

-These big projects would not be carried out.
+These ambitious projects would not be carried out.
 Eugene Istomin and Madeline Foley left the festival after having a falling out with Casals!
-Here is the account of this clash, as confided by Istomin to Bernard Meillat in 1987: “Tortelier and Madeline were ‘in competition’ during the 1952 Festival but they had remained very close friends.
+Here is the account of this clash, as confided to Bernard Meillat in 1987 by Istomin himself: “Tortelier and Madeline were ‘in competition’ during the 1952 Festival but they had remained very close friends.
 They had shared the chamber music works for the concerts and recordings and played next to each other in the small orchestral ensemble.
 In 1953, Madeline had defended Tortelier.
 She felt that he deserved to be better paid, with his qualities, dedication and family responsibilities.
 He had played in the festival orchestras as well as in chamber music concerts and had also been very helpful in the preparation of the festivals.
 I myself was convinced that Casals preferred Tortelier to all the other cellists at that time.
 Tortelier had not participated in the 1954 festival because there was no place for a second cellist, or in the 1955 festival because he had gone to spend a year on a kibbutz in Israel.
 When we presented the projects for the 1956 program to Casals, Madeline and I proposed to invite Paul Tortelier again and give him something important, perhaps a Bach suite.
 It would highlight him in a spectacular way and might boost his career.
 Casals refused.
 It seemed to me like a banal weakness, a lack of noble-mindedness that really upset me: how could this god of goodness and generosity be capable of meanness?
 I was sarcastic and Casals couldn’t stand my irony.
 It turned into an argument.
 The other people in the house looked at me as if I were the devil himself, for daring to raise my voice to the Maestro.
 Madeline didn’t say a word.
 She was completely stunned, almost admiring that I dared to stand up to Casals!
 It simply proved that he was human – and all great performers have this kind of reaction, especially as they age and fear decline.
 I left immediately after my last concert, without even saying goodbye to Casals.”

 Of course, this quarrel did not last.
 A few weeks later, Istomin wrote a long letter to Casals.
-It was not to apologize, but about what they meant to each other, and of the depth and indestructibility of their bonds.
+It was not an apology, but about what they meant to each other, and a reiteration of the depth and indestructibility of their bonds.
 Casals immediately replied with a very affectionate letter, urging him to come and play with him at the next festival.
-This turned out to be impossible due to the long tour Istomin was about to embark upon in the Far East at the request of the State Department.
+This turned out to be impossible due to the long tour Istomin was about to undertake in the Far East at the request of the State Department.
 Istomin expressed his deep regret at not being able to participate.
 He brought his financial support to the festival by offering the fees of the recitals he had given in Mexico, a country dear to the heart of Casals for having welcomed tens of thousands of Spanish Republican refugees with open arms.
 On June 20, he wrote to him from Manila, wishing him “Good luck” for the festival and telling him how much he was looking forward to joining him for the first Puerto Rico Festival in the spring.

 Istomin concerts at Prades Festival (1953-1955)